melchor629/node-flac-bindings/readme.md

 Callbacks don't follow exactly the signature that shows in Encoder and Decoder sections, they don't need some of the parameters as in JS there are other ways to get the encoder/decoder instance and some context.
 The init functions don't receive any private data.

 You need node 8 or higher.
-Recommended to have 10.x series with `BigInt` support to have the number represented the right way (without truncation - `Number` only stores 48 bit integers! 🤨).
+Recommended to have 10.x series with `BigInt` support to have the number represented the right way (without truncation - `Number` can only store 53 bit integers! 🤨).

 ## How to install
 ```